2570 BC: The Great Pyramid of Giza Completed

 1962: United States Department of Defense Mandate the Work Breakdown Structure (WBS) Approach

 The United States Department of Defense (DOD) created the WBS concept as part of the Polaris mobile submarine-launched ballistic missile project.
 After completing the project, the DOD published the work breakdown structure it used and mandated the following of this procedure in future projects of this scope and size.
 WBS is an exhaustive, hierarchical tree structure of deliverables and tasks that need to be performed to complete a project.
-Later adopted by the private sector, the WBS remains one of the most common and useful project management tools.
+Later adopted by the private sector, the WBS remains one of the most common and valuable project management tools.

 1965: The International Project Management Association (IPMA) Founded